playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/posteffects/vignette.md

 position: 6
 ---

-Find links to the post-processing effect script on the [parent page here][parent-page].
+Find links to the post-processing effect script on the [parent page here][4].

 In photography and optics, [vignetting][1] is the reduction of an image's brightness or saturation at the periphery compared to the image center.
 You can use it to draw attention to the center of the frame.